-I could explain the many segments, clusters and zones I live in with each landlord, thereby justifying their existence upon each visit.
+I could explain the many segments, clusters, and zones I live in with each landlord or governor, justifying their existence upon each visit.
 But I won’t because it’ll take too long and sound too neurotic.
 Instead, to keep things simple, I’ll stick with unravelling the two categories from the polar extremes.

-The narrator in my head can be both stubborn and emotional.
-So for now, I’ll step away from him as much as I can.
+The governors in my head can be both stubborn and over-emotional even at the best of times.
+So for now, I’ll step away from them as much as I can.
 Instead, I’ll only report on the distinct negative and positive fluctuations that are miles apart.
 Yet sometimes they can be closer than I think, as I can jump from one mood to the next, entering a new scene with little to no effort.

 First, there are my heavier fragments, and these contain higher than usual pressures and stress.
-As psychological comforting space retreats from a previous escape and I’m left too close to my problem/challenge again, or if something from the outside pounces in by surprise, my thinking goes into overdrive and things heat up fast.
+As psychological comforting space retreats from a previous escape and I’m left too close to my problem or challenge again, or if something from the outside pounces in by surprise, my thinking goes into overdrive and things heat up fast.

-But as usual, rather than deal with my issues by staying in contact with them, I’m conditioned to re-escape shortly after and worry about them later.
-I bank on my ‘ignorance’ adding a good buffer to keep me safe from harm.
+But as usual, rather than deal with my issues by staying in direct contact with them, I’m conditioned to re-escape shortly after and worry about them later.
+I bank on my ‘ignorance’ adding a decent-sized buffer to keep me safe from any immediate harm.

 The ‘Later Loop’ Explained

-Only after intense crawling thru the mind-mud, where time feels amplified and longer than usual, am I able to make my way over to shelter nestled on the other end, aka the Lighter Fragment Oasis.
-In my recycled relief, I added another cosy layer of Prime Real Estate Space around my centre to feel relaxed, less constricted.
+Only after intense crawling thru the mind-mud, where time feels amplified, irritable, and longer than usual, am I able to make my way over to shelter nestled on the other end, aka the Lighter Fragment Oasis.
+In my recycled relief, I added another cosy layer of Prime Real Estate Mental-Space around my centre to feel relaxed, and less constricted.

 Whatever it was, I’ll deal with it later as I substitute the harsher scene with something softer instead.